jamesWalker55/comfyui-various/README.md

 ### Method 2: Clone the repo

-This method is **not recommended**, since it populates your node list with ALL nodes in this repository, including certain nodes that are likely useless to anyone except me (see [Available Nodes] for files to avoid).
+This method populates your node list with most nodes in this repository, which may be annoying to some (e.g. me) so I recommend using **Method 1** to keep your nodes list organised.

-The loaded nodes are controlled by the `__init__.py` file, I will change this file arbitrarily so an update to this repository may hide nodes that are still present in the code. **Use this installation method at your own risk.**
+If you're happy with installing most nodes in this repository, clone the repository to your `custom_nodes` folder:

 ```
 cd ComfyUI/custom_nodes